AlexAegis/pont/readme.md

 > So in a module named `zsh`, the `.zsh` directory is a stowable package.

+Just like scripts, stow package names are too divided by dots into segments.
+The last one as mentioned is for marking a directory as a stow package.

+### First segment, target

 By default, stow packages will be stowed to `DOT_TARGET` (can be overriden in a `dotrc` file) which is just `HOME` by default.